readthedocs/readthedocs.org/docs/ethical-advertising.rst

 we understand the `massive downsides`_ of the current advertising industry.
 This includes malware,
 slow site performance,
-and huge databases of your personal data being sold to the highest bidder, among other things...
+and huge databases of your personal data being sold to the highest bidder.

 The trend in advertising is to have larger and larger ads.
 They should run before your content,